 Keep Your Diet Clean: Processed carbohydrates and excess sugars have been shown to cause an imbalance in the gut.
 If you struggle with digestive issues like constipation, diarrhea or stomach aches you might also want to consider avoiding things like dairy, gluten and grains as these can be hard to digest and may negatively affect your gut health.
 Stick with whole, unprocessed foods and you will be supporting your microbiome!

 Supplement: Sometimes a healthy diet isn’t enough and we need to support our gut health with supplements.
-A good quality probiotic, Amazing Grass Raw Reserve or Amazing Grass Detox & Digest are all great options to support your body’s gut health.
+A good quality probiotic, Amazing Grass Raw Reserve, and wheatgrass powder supplements are great options to support your body’s gut health.

 Eat Fermented Foods: Fermented foods like sauerkraut, pickles, kimchi, yogurt and kombucha are rich in probiotics.
 In addition to taking a probiotic supplement, including at least one of these foods into your diet on a daily basis can help keep your gut functioning properly.
 Bone broth, although not fermented, is another great option to support gut health.

 Avoid Stress & Get Enough Sleep: Our bodies’ different systems work in symbiosis with one another.
 New research has shown that gut health can be negatively affected when other aspects of our bodies aren’t functioning properly.
 For example, a lack of sleep or a particularly stressful time can negatively affect our gut health.
 To support not just our microbiome but also our hormones, lymphatic system, etc., it is important to treat our bodies well across the board.

 “NIH Human Microbiome Project defines normal bacterial makeup of the body”.
 National Institutes of Health.
 13 June 2012.
 Web.
 3 August 2016.